-Department of Mathematics and Statistics - 2017 Catalog
+Department of Mathematics and Statistics

-Don White, Chair
+Don White, Chair Alessandro Arsie, Associate Chair Geoffrey Martin, Graduate Admissions

-Alessanadro Arsie.
-Associate Chair

-For Graduate Admissions, please contact the department office

 A full description of programs and requirements, with syllabi for exams, is available from the department office or on its Web site at www.math.utoledo.edu.
 The paragraphs below represent a synopsis of the essential elements.